mgreensmith/mgreensmith.github.com/about.md

 I am a herder of boxen - the servers that run your websites.

-I am an Operations Engineer at [Analog Analytics](http://www.analoganalytics.com/)
+I am an Operations Engineer.

 I am a Linux Sysadmin.

-I am the 'Ops' to your 'Dev.'
+I am the 'Ops' and a bit of the 'Dev.'

+I've recently worked for [AppFog](https://www.appfog.com/), [Analog Analytics](http://analoganalytics.com/), and [Renewable Funding](https://renewfund.com).

+I tinker with Ruby and build stuff with [Chef](http://www.getchef.com/).

 I like robots.
 I fly helicopters.